Published on May 30, 2023

 St. John’s Donates Bench to Chestnut Ridge at Rodale

-A bench made of recycled materials has been installed in an environmentally appropriate spot, overlooking a pond along the paved Rodale walking trail off South 10th Street in Emmaus.
+A bench of recycled materials has been installed in an environmentally appropriate spot, overlooking a pond along the paved Rodale walking trail off South 10th Street in Emmaus.

 It has been given to Chestnut Ridge because the complex of 126 luxury apartments is part of Phoebe Ministries.